All Episodes

 That's entirely correct.

-And and it is the media.
+And it is the media.

-And for the longest time, you know, I bought into that until I took like a government class, and you know, they gave you those little questions, you know, about issues, and I realized that I'm an evil Republican.
+And for the longest time, I bought into that until I took a government class and they gave you those little questions about issues.

 Most people are sheep.

-Most people are sheep, most people are not independent thinkers.
+Most people are not independent thinkers.

 This is why indoctrination in the school system works.

-You are probably somewhat unique in that you came to a realization on your own that what you thought you were you weren't.
+You are probably somewhat unique in that you came to a realization on your own that what you thought you were, you weren't.

-And and you had the courage to admit it to yourself, which I'm sure kind of threw your world upside down for a while, because you had a lifetime of beliefs that you now say to yourself, gosh, I've been wrong, and nobody wants to be wrong.
+And you had the courage to admit it to yourself, which I'm sure kind of threw your world upside down for a while because you had a lifetime of beliefs that you now say to yourself, gosh, I've been wrong.

-So you uh you know you're pretty rare in uh in that regard.
+So you're pretty rare in that regard.

 You're not going to understand this.